Your Countdown to Retirement Checklist: 10 Tips to Be Ready for Blast Off!

 As if figuring out your plans for retirement were not enough work, you also need to assess your estate plan.
 Estate plans need to be monitored in every big financial shift.
 For most people, retirement is the biggest financial shift they will experience.

 For many people, a will is all that’s needed.
 For others, estate planning requires a multifaceted approach in order to guarantee that your assets and beneficiaries are protected.
 If all that you need is a will, you might be able to manage that on your own.
+Here are the 11 estate planning documents you should consider.

 But unless your estate is quite simple, talking with an attorney can help you avoid tax issues and spot problems that you might not realize exist.
 PlannerPlus subscribers can see annual estimates for federal, state, and capital gains taxes, review annual taxable income as well as realized capital gains and specify itemized deductions and property taxes.